 Clue Cards: Assign each team or pair of students one clue card containing 8 clues.
 The cards are found on the Activity 5.4B Resource Pages.
-Each card is labeled with a letter from A through H. Cut out the cards and then cut partway along the dotted lines on each card, to allow clues to be torn off quickly during class.
-(See example at right.)
+Each card is labeled with a letter from A through out the cards and then cut partway along the dotted lines on each allow clues to be torn off quickly during class.
+(See example at

-Situations: The Scavenger Hunt is more fun if your students actually have to travel around the classroom looking for matches.
+Situations: The Scavenger Hunt is more fun if your students have to travel around the classroom looking for matches.
+However, if your classroom layout or your class size does no

-However, if your classroom layout or your class size does not allow you to post the situation cards from the 5.4A Resource Page around the classroom, the 5.4D Resource Page has been provided so that you can copy and distribute the mathematical situations in a reduced version to each pair or team.
+However, if your classroom layout or your class size does not you to post the situation cards from the 5.4A Resource Page around the classroom, the 5.4D Resource Page has been provided so that you can copy and distribute the mathematical situations in a reduced version to each pair or team.
 Each situation should be taped to the wall in the classroom (staggered so that there is enough room to allow a team or pair to stand around each of them).
 Note that while two situations are placed on a page, these should be cut apart and posted in separate locations.
 There is no need to post situations in numerical order.